wurmlab/genomicscourse/2021/practicals/population_genetics/map_call.md

 3. Filter the SNP calls to produce a set of good-quality SNPs.
 4. Visualise the alignments and the SNP calls in the genome browser `igv`.

 We recommend that you set up a directory for this work following the same principles as in the last few practicals (e.g., `2021-10-xx-mapping`).
 You should have subdirectories called `input`, `results` and `tmp` and a `WHATIDID.txt` file in which to log your commands.
-Symlink the reference genome `/shared/data/popgen/reference.fa` and the directory containing the reads `/shared/data/popgen/reads` to `input` subdirectory:
+Symlink (i.e., creat a soft/symbolic link) the reference genome `/shared/data/popgen/reference.fa` and the directory containing the reads `/shared/data/popgen/reads` to `input` subdirectory:

 ```bash
 2021-10-xx-mapping/